Lonne Elder III: Ceremonies in Dark Old Men and early success

 The Negro Ensemble Company’s Ceremonies in Dark Old Men was one of the most meaningful theatrical events of the late sixties, a culmination of Elder’s meditations on the black family unit in a hostile American society.
 Edith Oliver from The New Yorker stated in her review, “Ceremonies is the first play by Lonne Elder III to be done professionally, and if any American has written a finer one I can’t think what it is.”
 James Baldwin wrote, Ceremonies in Dark Old Men is the most truthful play I have seen in a long time.
 Everyone connected with it deserves a prize, especially the author, Lonne Elder III."'

 Ceremonies garnered positive reviews, and was the runner-up for the 1969 Pulitzer Prize in drama, along with several other drama awards.
 The play deals with a 1950s Harlem family—Russell B. Parker, a barber (portrayed by Ward in the original production) who spends most of his time reminiscing about his glory days as a vaudeville dancer, his two unemployed sons, who live on the edge of the law, and his daughter, who resentfully supports the family.
-Elder said in the New York Times:
+Elder said in The New York Times:

 “I wrote to write, out of my guts and my heart, I wanted to cause some kind of wonder in the minds of people.
 I don’t rant or rave about the terror of our racist society.
 It is never directly stated, it is just there.”

-By the time it was revived in 1985, the New York Times noted, “the play had become a contemporary classic.”
+By the time it was revived in 1985, The New York Times noted that "the play had become a contemporary classic."
 The subsequent productions of the play nurtured the stage careers of several prominent actors, including Denzel Washington, Billy Dee Williams, Keith David, and Laurence Fishburne.
 A profound influence on the works of August Wilson and films such as Crooklyn and Boyz n the Hood, Ceremonies remains the definitive black American family drama and the blueprint for how to tell that story.